-3.1 Recognising Indicators of Abuse and Neglect
+3.1 Recognising Indicators of Abuse, Neglect and Exploitation

 - Staff will maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff will always act in the best interests of the child. - All staff are made aware of the definitions and indicators of abuse and neglect as identified by Working Together to Safeguard Children and Keeping Children Safe in Education.
-This is outlined locally within the Kent Support Levels Guidance. - St. Margaret's-at-Cliffe Primary School recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse (for more information, see appendix 1): - Physical abuse - Sexual abuse - o Emotional abuse - Neglect
+When concerned about the welfare of a child, staff will always act in the best interests of the child. - All staff are made aware of the definitions and indicators of abuse, neglect and exploitation as identified by Working Together to Safeguard Children and Keeping Children Safe in Education.
+This is outlined locally within the Kent Support Levels Guidance.

+- St. Margaret's-at-Cliffe Primary School recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse (for more information, see appendix 1):

+- Physical abuse

+- Sexual abuse

+- Emotional abuse

+- Neglect

-- By understanding the indicators of abuse and neglect, we can respond to problems as early as possible and provide the right support and services for the child and their family. - All members of staff are expected to be aware of and follow this approach if they are concerned about a child:
+- By understanding the indicators of abuse, neglect and exploitation we can respond to problems as early as possible and provide the right support and services for the child and their family.

+- All members of staff are expected to be aware of and follow this approach if they are concerned about a child: